 Sea hollies die down completely in winter and, given good drainage, will return every year.
 An unusual member of the carrot family (Apiaceae).
 They set down deep tap roots and do not like to be moved once planted.
 Plants can grow up to 3 feet tall.

 - Water sea holly plants deeply, but infrequently during the first season of growth to encourage the tap root to grow deep into the soil (which is the key contributor to sea holly survival during droughts).
-Otherwise, these plants thrive on benign neglect.
-In fact, an excessively fertile soil makes plants lanky, so withhold fertilizer.
+Otherwise, they thrive on benign neglect.
+In fact, an excessively fertile soil makes plants lanky, so withhold fertilizer and extra watering.

 - Deadheading won’t yield additional blooms.
-In fact, faded flowers add winter interest long after the first frost occurs, so best to avoid deadheading.
+In fact, faded flowers add winter interest long after the first frost occurs, so avoid deadheading.